Flexible Moral Hazard Problems with Adverse Selection: Optimal Menus

+\end{proposition} \begin{proof} See Appendix \ref{MBCF-app-om}. \end{proof} The intuition behind Proposition \ref{OM-pp1} is as follows.
+Suppose instead that $K_0'(\alpha_0^{*}) < K_1'(\alpha_1^{*})$ at the optimal menu $(a^{*},m^{*},R^{*},\mu^{*})$.
+The principal's reluctance to raise the type-0 agent's aggregate effort beyond $\alpha_0^{*}$ indicates that $\alpha_0^{*}$ is already at a high level.
+In fact, one can show that in this case $\alpha_0^{*}$ is at the first-best level, which in turn implies that $\alpha_1^{*}$ lies above the first-best level.
+Hence, the principal can always benefit from slightly reducing the aggregate effort exerted by the type-1 agent, which is achieved by lowering the power of the type-1 contract.

-In this subsection, we consider to what extent can we expand the contract ranges at an optimal menu without harming its feasibility.
-As discussed in section \ref{MBCF-model}, those maximal ranges can capture the principal's trade-off between increasing production value and diminishing the agent's incentives to misreport.
+Proposition \ref{OM-pp1} sheds light on the contract powers at the optimal menus.
+As a next step, we now turn to the contract ranges at the optimal menus.
+We examine to what extent the contract ranges at an optimal menu can be expanded without harming the feasibility of the menu.
+As discussed in Section \ref{MBCF-model}, these maximal ranges can capture the principal's trade-off between increasing production value and diminishing the agent's incentives to misreport.
 We formally define the maximal contract ranges as follows.

 \begin{definition} Given a feasible menu $(a,m,R,\mu)\in \mathcal{F}$, the range $R_t$ ($t\in \{0,1\}$) is \textit{maximal} if for any $E \subseteq [\underline{x},\overline{x}]$ satisfying $R_t\subsetneq E$, it holds that